The language of espionage: get this spy lingo right and you might even pass for an intelligence officer yourself

 See brush contact.

 What to do if news gets out about your operation?
-You could try a limited hangout: Shutting down further enquiry by giving away a portion of the truth and making an apology.
+You could try a limited hangout: Shutting down further inquiry by giving away a portion of the truth and making an apology.

 You have secrets or money to exchange with an agent.
 How do you do it?
 Sometimes the safest thing is to meet face-to-face.
 That’s a live drop.
 Very different from a dead drop.